|Grades 10-12 and students:||Once a month, Thursdays 18.00-21.00|

 shared meal included in price

-Modern Classics of Rationality is a guided non-fiction book circle for pupils and adults.
+Modern Classics of Rationality is a guided non-fiction book circle for pupils, students and adults.

 What will we learn?